-b.
-Official transcript indicating proof of a Bachelor's degree and transcripts or certificates confirming sixty (60) graduate level credits in a healthcare field.
+- b.
+Official transcript indicating proof of a Bachelor's degree and transcripts or certificates confirming sixty (60) graduate level credits in a healthcare field. - 5.
+Completion of the Student Interview form.

 Upon Acceptance

 Upon submission of initial application and acceptance into the program, IICS will further assess a student's ability to successfully complete the course of study by reviewing the following documents, which will need to be received within 30 (thirty) days: